KeplerBoyce/minecraft-mods/README.md

 - Orange, lemon, and lime trees (right-click to pick fruit)
 - A few crafting recipes

+NOTE: This mod is in a very beta stage right now, many things are still a work-in-progress

 Things I'm doing/thinking about for future updates (somewhat in order of most to least on my mind):

 - Have yet to get new biomes to occur naturally